San Francisco Festivals and Events in October

 Fleet Week San Francisco

-Aquatic Park and Pier 39, Fisherman’s Wharf
+Aquatic Park and PIER 39, Fisherman’s Wharf

 Fleet Week is the Bay Area’s opportunity to honor the men and women of the U.S. Navy and marine services.
 Navy ship tours and an exciting air show will be happening.
 Reserved seating and corporate packages available.
-These are the best areas to stay for Fleet Week.

 Mill Valley Film Festival